-Snuka does mention in his autobiography that the details are hazy but that he went with Vince McMahon to a court or a law office, and that Vince had a suitcase.
-He doesn’t remember if money was given to the family of Nancy Argentino, but he knows for sure that he did not hurt her.
+Snuka does mention in his autobiography that the details are hazy but that he went with Vince McMahon to a court or a law office and that Vince had a suitcase.
+He doesn’t remember if money was given to the family of Nancy Argentino, but he knows that he did not hurt her.

-The WWE issued a statement after Snuka’s autobiography was published and the story about McMahon showing up with a briefcase to solve the Snuka situation when it happened in 1983,
+The WWE issued a statement after Snuka’s autobiography was published and touched upon the story about McMahon showing up with a briefcase to solve the Snuka situation.

-"The insinuation that a group of medical examiners, detectives, and prosecutors — including two who became judges — could have their integrity compromised and participate in an improper activity during the course of a meeting is absurd, categorically false and insulting to all parties.
+"The insinuation that a group of medical examiners, detectives, and prosecutors — including two who became judges — could have their integrity compromised and participate in an improper activity during a meeting is absurd, categorically false, and insulting to all parties.
 We are hopeful that justice will prevail.”

 Four months before Nancy Argentino died, Snuka was charged with assaulting her in a New York Howard Johnson motel.
 Police say he also battled with responding police.
 He was charged with second and third-degree assault, resisting arrest, and obstruction of governmental administration.
 However, he accepted a plea deal that dropped all of those charges.
 Argentino swore in a deposition after the alleged assault that Snuka never hit her or intentionally harmed her.